merdmann/pyTracker/README.md

 # Sprint objectives

-Th objective of SPrint_1 is to provide the project foundation which it to be used in the following sprints by adding further modules.
+* Sprint_1 The objective of Sprint_1 is to provide the project foundation which it to be used in the following sprints by adding further modules.

+* Sprint 2a  Actually the requirements for Sprint_1 have not been totally described a  few small this need to be added.
+So i am getting an unplanned sprint because of my execution environment.
+  * It shall be possible to start pytracker from any place with a valid path.